-Vehicles found to be unroadworthy are issued with a compliance notice (sometimes referred to as a yellow sticker, defect notice or work order) and must be inspected at an Authorised Inspection Station
+Vehicles found to be unroadworthy are issued with a defect notice (sometimes referred to as a yellow sticker or work order) and must be inspected at an Authorised Inspection Station or specified inspection location.

 What you need to do

-To have a compliance notice cleared/removed, you must arrange for your vehicle to be inspected at an Authorised Inspection Station within 14 days of the expiry date on the compliance notice.
+To have a defect notice cleared/removed, you must arrange for your vehicle to be inspected at an Authorised Inspection Station within 14 days of the expiry date on the defect notice.
 To find a centre or station near you, refer to vehicle inspection locations

-Depending on the extent and nature of any outstanding defects and the opinion of the Examiner about the time required to complete repairs, a new work order may be granted from the time the vehicle is presented to the Examiner.
-However, road safety will always be a major consideration in determining whether to grant an extension.
+Depending on the extent and nature of any outstanding defects a new work order may be granted from the time the vehicle is presented.

-Provided the vehicle is licensed (registered), and then only if the vehicle fault for which the Compliance Notice was issued has been rectified, the vehicle may be driven to an Authorised Inspection Station to be inspected.
+Provided the vehicle is licensed (registered), and then only if the vehicle fault for which the defect notice was issued has been rectified, the vehicle may be driven to an Authorised Inspection Station.

 If the vehicle becomes unlicensed (unregistered), a temporary movement permit is required.